Kanustu/Wildlife_Strike_Analysis/README.md

 - Developed another line chart with a forecast to predict the amount of damage caused by collisions extending into 2015.

 While both strikes and indicated damage increased, the majority of the damage remained classified as "none."
 Nonetheless, maintaining vigilance in safety protocols remains a prudent course of action.

-## Challenges
-Had a hard time figuring out what angle to take on the presentation side and also deciding upon visualizations.

 ## Future Goals
 If I had more time I would want to connect a database with the number of flights coming out of each airport, to tell which airports have the highest percentage of wildlife strikes.